LOVE UGANDA FOUNDATION PROFILE

 CURRENT STATUS OF THE HOME.

-Currently the home is no more, after the death of Emmanuel unknown people claimed ownership of the house which was lost to them.
-The children and everybody residing in the home then dissolved, some being returned to particular relatives who were still alive and others handed over to other orphanages in Mukono which took them in.
+The original home was disbanded after Emmanuel’s death, when the owners reclaimed the house.
+The children and everybody residing in the home by then were scattered, some being returned to particular relatives who were still alive and others handed over to other orphanages in Mukono which took them in.

-In July 2016, Love Uganda Foundation was re-established by Emmanuel’s big brother Robert Paul Kyeyune who felt the need to continue with his Late brother’s vision and need.
-With the help of his little brothers, Kisakye Joshua, Kyoyita Israel and few friends they were able to process the documents that were as well lost in the building accident that claimed LUF offices and the founder’s life and yet had no home to accommodate the children.
-The system was back to its roots of door to door outreaches in the villages and respective areas where the need was met.
+In July 2016, Love Uganda Foundation was re-established by Emmanuel’s older brother Robert Paul Kyeyune, who felt the need to continue with his late brother’s vision.
+With the help of his younger brothers, Kyoyita Israel and a few friends, they were able to process the documents that had been lost in the building accident that claimed not only the LUF offices but also the founder’s life.
+However they still had no home to accommodate the children.
+Love Uganda Foundation was back to its beginnings of door to door outreaches in the villages.

-In July 2017, a generous lady by the names Ms. Joan Belford from the Canada donated towards the re-establishment of the home to cater for the children.
-With this fund, we were only able to rent a house monthly and not purchasing it fully.
-After inserting a few stuff in the home, we were able to bring in 15 children on the 1/07/2017, who till date stay in the house with a caretaker/mother that takes care of them.
-Our vision however is to expand by constructing our own home such that we can lessen on the expenses.
+In July 2017, a generous lady by the name of Ms. Joan Belford donated towards the re-establishment of a home to accommodate the children.
+With the funds we received, we were able to rent a house monthly but not able to purchase it.
+After installing some basic equipment in the home, we were able to admit 15 children on the 1st July 2017, who have increased now to 22 Children that currently stay in the house with care takers/mothers to look after them.
+Our vision however is to expand to help more orphans, by constructing our own home.
+This would be more economical in the long term.